The convert_nest function transforms a data.frame or data.table by converting nested columns

 Minimal performance overhead

-Throws error if specified columns don't exist in the input data
+Issues warning if no list columns are found in the input data

 # Example 1: Create nested data structures